Distant sunset view of Sedona, Arizona, and the stunning mountains behind the city.

 Retiring in Arizona vs. Florida

 If you’re debating between retiring in Arizona or Florida, there are a lot of reasons why Arizona might be your best bet.
-Florida’s cost of living is 103.1 and Arizona’s is 106.4, which means you’ll definitely get more for your money’s worth in Arizona or Florida.
-A typical home in Arizona costs $407,400, while the average home in Florida costs $362,400.
+The cost of living might not be one of them, though.
+Florida’s cost of living is 103.1 and Arizona’s is 106.4.
+Additionally, a typical home in Arizona costs around $428,700, while the average home in Florida costs around $392,200.
+So while Arizona is technically “more expensive” than Florida, the divide between the two isn’t vast.

 Access to healthcare is important, and you want to make sure there are doctors and healthcare facilities that take your insurance or Medicare.
-Arizona has some of the best hospitals in the country, no matter if you need a specialist or a primary care physician.
-Top ranked hospitals include:
+Arizona has some of the best hospitals in the country, whether you need a specialist or a primary care physician.
+Top-ranked hospitals include:

 • Mayo Clinic Phoenix